metabase/metabase/docs/troubleshooting-guide/index.md

 ## Upgrading Metabase

 Metabase adds new features and squashes bugs with each release.
 [Upgrading to the latest and greatest][upgrade] may resolve your issue.
 If you're using [Metabase Cloud][cloud], we'll handle the upgrades for you.
-You can check out the [release notes][releases] to see what's new.
+To see what's new, check out the [release notes][releases].

 [appdb]: ./loading-from-h2.md
 [bugs]: ./bugs.md